 Exposing the skin to excessive sun after a laser treatment is not a good idea and we recommend against it.
-If it is not possible, minimise your sun exposure by applying sunscreen and also shading your face or areas that you have recently treated with a laser.
+If it is not possible, minimize your sun exposure by applying sunscreen and also shading your face or areas that you have recently treated with a laser.

-Some of the risks of excessive sun after a laser treatment are poor healing, hyperpigmentation, and possibly scarring.
+Some of the risks of excessive sun after laser treatment are poor healing, hyperpigmentation, and possibly scarring.

 What kind of downtime should I expect?

 When treating enlarged veins with the Nd:Yag laser, patients will experience mild swelling and possibly some bruising that will last about 2 weeks.
 If the Nd:Yag is used for non-ablative skin rejuvenation, then the downtime is very minimal.

 What are the potential side effects of Nd:Yag on face for redness?

 When treating for redness (e.g. rosacea), there is the possibility of bruising and blistering.
 If the optimal settings are used, these risks can be minimal.

 The cost of these laser treatments depends on the facility, the laser, and the condition that is being treated.
 Single sessions range from $150 – $500.
 Most patients will need a series of treatment.
 Therefore, the final cost can be $500 – $2000 for the fill series.

 Nd:Yag for broken capillaries.
 Can there be scarring?